-Content Learning Outcomes Students will be able to: 2.7.2 Inventories Understand why businesses keep inventories to avoid out-of-stock situations Understand how businesses manage inventories by keeping proper records to track inventory keeping physical inventory in the warehouse buying insurance to insure the inventory Understand how businesses manage and make decisions about types of inventory to buy by considering both accounting and non-accounting information accounting information: cost of inventory, storage cost, gross profit margin, rate of inventory turnover (times) or days sales in inventory (days) non-accounting information includes only types of storage nature of product Inventory management explain why businesses keep inventories describe how businesses manage inventories analyse, evaluate and make decisions about the purchase of inventory by considering accounting and non-accounting information Accounting theories explain the valuation of inventory in relation to relevant accounting theories Accounting for transactions identify the costs of purchases calculate the cost of sales and ending inventory calculate the impoirment loss on inventory adjusted for incurance claims if (ii) nature of product (iii) customer preference Accounting theories Prudence theory Accounting for transactions Accounting for purchases of inventory, return of inventory, sales of inventory and sales calculate the impairment loss on inventory adjusted for insurance claims if any prepare the journal entries on inventory at points of purchases and cost of sales at points of sales prepare the journal entry to record impairment loss on inventory prepare the inventory ledger account without adjustments for impairment loss on inventory interpret the inventory ledger account with adjustments for impairment loss returns for a trading business - perpetual inventory recording method (15) - goods are inventoried at the points of purchases and expensed as cost of sales at the points of sales - costs of purchases inventoried include the purchase price and costs to bring in inventory less returns (16) • Accounting for cost of sales - calculation of cost of sales and ending inventory using the FIFO method (17) on inventory and/or insurance claims analyse the effects of understatement or overstatement of inventory on gross profit/loss and profit/loss for the period for the current financial period Valuation state the valuation method for inventory in the Statement of Financial Position Valuation Valuation of ending inventory (18) Singapore's Financial Reporting Standard (FRS) 2 states that "inventories shall be measured at the lower of cost and net realisable value" accounting for impairment loss on inventory when the net realisable value of inventory is lower than book value of inventory at the end of the financial period (19)
+Content Learning Outcomes Students will be able to: 2.7.2 Inventories 2.7.2 Inventories Inventory management • Understand why businesses keep inventories to avoid out-of-stock situations • Understand how businesses manage inventories by - keeping proper records to track inventory - keeping physical inventory in the warehouse - buying insurance to insure the inventory Understand how businesses manage and make decisions about types of inventory to buy by considering both accounting and non-accounting information - accounting information: cost of inventory, storage cost, gross profit margin, rate of inventory turnover (times) or days sales in inventory (days) - non-accounting information includes only (i) types of storage (ii) nature of product (iii) customer preference Accounting for transactions • Accounting for purchases of inventory, return of inventory, sales of inventory and sales returns for a trading business - perpetual inventory recording method (15) - goods are inventoried at the points of purchases and expensed as cost of sales at the points of sales - calculation of cost of sales - calculation of cost of sales and ending inventory using the FIFO method (17) Valuation • Valuation of ending inventory (18) - Singapore's Financial Reporting Standard (FRS) 2 states that "inventories shall be measured at the lower of cost and net realisable value" Inventory management • explain why businesses keep inventories • describe how businesses manage inventories • analyse, evaluate and make decisions about the purchase of inventory by considering accounting and non-accounting information Accounting theories • explain the valuation of inventory in relation to relevant accounting theories Accounting for transactions • identify the costs of purchases • calculate the cost of sales and ending inventory • calculate the impairment loss on inventory adjusted for insurance claims if any • prepare the journal entries on inventory at points of purchases and cost of sales at points of sales • prepare the journal entry to record impairment loss on inventory • prepare the inventory ledger account without adjustments for impairment loss on inventory • interpret the inventory ledger account with adjustments for impairment loss on inventory and/or insurance claims • analyse the effects of understatement or overstatement of inventory on gross profit/loss and profit/loss for the period for the current financial period Valuation • state the valuation method for inventory in the Statement of Financial Position

-Content Learning Outcomes Students will be able to: 2.7.2 Inventories (continued) Prese Presentation of inventory, cost of sales and impairment loss on inventory in the Statement of Financial Position and Statement of Financial Performance Adjustment for differences between ending inventory values derived from perpetual inventory recording method and physical inventory count arise is not required.
-The FRS 2 states that "the cost of inventories shall comprise all cost of purchases and other costs incurred in bringing the inventories to their present location and condition".
+Content Learning Outcomes Students will be able to: 2.7.2 Inventories (continued) Presentation Presentation of inventory, cost of sales and impairment loss on inventory in the Statement of Financial Position and Statement of Financial Performance Note: (15) Adjustment for differences between ending inventory values derived from perpetual inventory recording method and physical inventory count arise is not required.
+(16) The FRS 2 states that "the cost of inventories shall comprise all cost of purchases and other costs incurred in bringing the inventories to their present location and condition".
 Prepaid expenses or expenses payable on purchase are excluded.
 In addition, adjustments to costs of purchases that will affect cost of sales and ending inventory are excluded.
 Adjustment to inventory value includes only impairment loss on inventory.
-Scenarios to exclude: (i) more than one financial period, (ii) beginning inventory comprising more than one batch of goods, (iii) a batch of goods with only value or quantity (iv) cost of sales measured by other methods besides FIFO to an entire batch or batches of goods, with partial apportionment of any batch Calculating unit cost, deriving inventory value from unit cost and quantity, and recording in stock cards are not required, and goods returned from customers will not lead to return of Presentation prepare an extract of the Statement of Financial Position and Statement of Financial Performance showing the values and presentation of ending inventory, cost of sales and impairment loss on inventory (19) the same goods to the supplier Preparation of impairment loss in the inventory ledger account is not required
+(17) Scenarios to exclude: (i) more than one financial period, (ii) a batch of goods with only value or quantity (iv) cost of sales measured by other methods besides FIFO to an entire batch or batches of goods, with partial apportionment of any batch (18) Calculating unit cost, deriving inventory value from unit cost and quantity, and recording in stock cards are not required, and goods returned from customers will not lead to return of the same goods to the supplier (19) Preparation of impairment loss in the inventory ledger account is not required